Ezekiel Emanuel: Portable health insurance

-In the article Why Tie Health Insurance to a Job?, Emanuel said that employer based health insurance should be replaced by state or regional insurance exchanges that pool individuals and small groups to pay the same lower prices charged to larger employers.
+In articles and in his book Healthcare, Guaranteed, Emanuel said that universal health care could be guaranteed by replacing employer paid health care insurance, Medicaid and Medicare with health care vouchers funded by a value-added tax.
+In the article "Why Tie Health Insurance to a Job?", Emanuel said that employer based health insurance should be replaced by state or regional insurance exchanges that pool individuals and small groups to pay the same lower prices charged to larger employers.
 Emanuel said that this would allow portable health insurance even to people that lose their jobs or change jobs, while at the same time preserving the security of employer based health benefits by giving consumers the bargaining power of a large group of patients.
 According to Emanuel, this would end discrimination by health insurance companies in the form of denial of health insurance based on age or preexisting conditions.
-In Solved!, Emanuel said that Universal Healthcare Vouchers would solve the problem of rapidly increasing health care costs, which, rising at three times the rate of inflation, would result in higher copayments, fewer benefits, stagnant wages and fewer employers willing to pay for health care benefits.

-In an article co-written by Ezekiel Emanuel and Victor Fuchs, Emanuel co-wrote that employer-based health insurance has "inefficiencies and inequities", that Medicaid is "second-class" and that insuring more people without replacing those systems would be to build on a "broken system".
-He said, "in the short run they require ever more money to cover the uninsured, and in the long run the unabated rise in health costs will quickly revive the problem of the uninsured."
-He suggested that a federal agency be created to test the effectiveness of new health care technology.

-As Emanuel co-wrote,

-At $2 trillion per year, the U.S. health-care system suffers much more from inefficiency than lack of funds.
-The system wastes money on administration, unnecessary tests and marginal medicines that cost a lot for little health benefit.
-It also provides strong financial incentives to preserve such inefficiency.

-By building on the existing health-care system, these reform proposals entrench the perverse incentives.

-Moreover, even plans that reduce the number of uninsured today may find that those gains will disappear in a few years if costs continue to grow much faster than gross domestic product.
-As costs rise, many companies will drop insurance and pay the modest taxes or fees that have been proposed.
-States will find that costs exceed revenue and that cuts will have to be made.

-Emanuel said that replacing employer-based health insurance and programs like Medicaid would "improve efficiency and provide cost control for the health-care system."

 Emanuel and Fuchs reject a single-payer system, because it goes against American values of individualism.
 "The biggest problem with single-payer is its failure to cohere with core American values.
 Single-payer puts everyone into the same system with the same coverage and makes it virtually impossible to add amenities and services through the private market."